furjac/FG_Torrents/README.md

 # FG_Torrents

-Welcome to **FG_Torrents**, using this tool you can watch movies/series anime etc online and this is a ultimate tool for downloading any files from the depths of the internet using torrents. very powerful tool can download anything use it at your own risk
+Welcome to **FG_Torrents**, the ultimate tool for using torrents to download any content from the depths of the internet.
+With this program, you may view movies, TV shows, anime, etc. online. extremely strong tool that you use at your own risk and can download anything.

+**Disclaimer**: we does not store any files on our servers, all the videos are hosted on 3rd party services.

 <p align="center">
   <a href="https://github.com/furjac/FG_Torrents">